 This one-year long project aims to create a structure based on consumer organisations and able to alert and provide the relevant authorities (at national and EU level) with a full and accurate assessment on dual food quality in the EU.
 By raising the awareness of the relevant authorities on this issue and by providing them with full and accurate information, our project will help to tackle this problem.

-- to create an online platform to report and share test results and misleading branding strategies, which will be provided to consumer organisations.
+The ECO project created an online platform to report and share test results and misleading branding strategies, which is provided to consumer organisations.
+It aims at testing at least 500 products uploaded by a 18 consumer organisations across Europe.